My Main Page with Links to My Other

 by Paula Hoy

-percent of federal spending is for international affairs.
+percent of federal spending on international affairs.
 Our median citizen believes

-five percent would be a better number.
+five percent would be better.
 The actual amount spent is one percent.

-Spending on non-military foreign aid is even less.
+Spending on non-military foreign aid takes even less.
 Non-military foreign aid

-assistance disasters.
-She argues that assistance rarely reaches the poorest of the poor.
+Paula Hoy looks at assistance successes and disasters, arguing that assistance rarely reaches the poorest of the poor.

-newer and better strategies for development.
+and major projects, rather than preventative measures, attract most aid dollars.
+Hoy explores some strategies for development.
 She counts schools, clinics,

 monitored elections and the elimination of smallpox among the aid success

 stories.
-She suggests that institutional developments fostering self-reliance are
+She suggests institutional developments fostering self-reliance are

 among the most successful but least well funded.